+The Offering

+Issuer Hornbeck Offshore Services, Inc.

+Common Stock Offered 7,000,000 shares of our common stock, par value \$0.01

+Option to Purchase Additional Shares

+The underwriters may purchase up to an additional 1,050.

-The Offering Issuer Hornbeck Offshore Services, Inc. Common Stock Offered 6,750,000 shares of our common stock, par value \$0.01 Option to Purchase Additional Shares The underwriters may purchase up to an additional 1,012,500 shares of our common stock within 30 days of the date of this prospectus supplement.
-Common Stock to be Outstanding after this Offering 33,676,899 shares, or 34,689,399 shares if the underwriters exercise their full option to purchase additional shares.(a) Use of Proceeds We intend use a portion of the net proceeds of this offering to partially finance our OSV Newbuild Program #5; for possible future acquisitions and additional new vessel construction; and for general corporate purposes.
-NYSE Symbol "HOS" Risk Factors An investment in our common stock is subject to risks.
-Please refer to "Risk Factors," "Special Note Regarding Forward-Looking Statements" and other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our common stock.
-Transfer Agent BNY Mellon Shareowner Services • ring excludes as of October 31, 2011 (i) up to 794,331 shares reserved for issuance
+The underwriters may purchase up to an additional 1,050,000 shares of our common stock within 30 days of the date of this prospectus supplement.

+Common Stock to be Outstanding after this Offering 33,926,899 shares, or 34,976,899 shares if the underwriters exercise their full option to purchase additional shares.(a)

+Use of Proceeds We intend use a portion of the net proceeds of this offering to partially finance our OSV Newbuild Program #5; for possible future acquisitions and additional new vessel construction; and for general corporate purposes.

+NYSE Symbol "HOS"

+Risk Factors An investment in our common stock is subject to risks.
+Please refer to stock.

+"Risk Factors," "Special Note Regarding Forward-Looking Statements" and other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our common

+Transfer Agent BNY Mellon Shareowner Services